gaia-platform/gaia-docs/articles/rulesets-gaia-programming-model.md

 Many of the rules you will write will be very short with one or two Active Fields, and in those cases, using the @ syntax can keep your code readable and concise.
 If your Rule is more complex, keeping track of the field references using the **@** identifier method can become confusing.
 In this case, identifying all of the field references using an 'On' attribute keeps your rules cleaner and allows you to identify all of the Active Fields at a glance.

-All active fields must be part of the same table in a single rule.
+All active fields must be part of the same table in a single Rule.
 Gaia Platform does not support "multi-anchor" rules.

 **NOTE**: These two methods of specifying the field references in a Rule are mutually exclusive.
 If you inadvertently mix them, gaiat notifies you with the following error message: "Since a Rule attribute was provided, specifying Active Fields inside the Rule is not supported."